top of page

 In the Roaming Home 2023 study we found that 58% of people install shore power in their van conversion.

-A battery charger is a device which converts 110V / 230V AC power into 12V DC power.
-It also regulates the voltage and current running into the batteries and optimises them per the charging stage of the batteries.
+A battery charger is a device which converts 110V/230V AC mains power into 12V DC power.
+It also regulates the voltage and current running into the batteries and optimises them for the battery's charging profile.
+It's the device that facilitates your campervan electric hook-up.

-I personally use the Victron Blue Smart IP22 30A battery charger and really like it.
+I personally use the Victron Blue Smart 25A battery charger and really like it.
 It was simple to install, functions flawlessly, and has built-in bluetooth monitoring capability.
 We will look at how to wire it up later in the guide.
-It is generally regarded as one of the best battery chargers on the market.
+Check out Victron's range of battery chargers to find one that's right for you.

-The campervan electric hook up inlet, also known as a mains electrical hook up is where we intake electricity into the campervan.
+The campervan electric hook-up inlet, is where we plus our van into the mains.
 You can learn how to install a shore power inlet here.

 A garage consumer unit contains an RCD (residual current device) and several MCBs (miniature circuit breakers).
 It is a box of breakers for AC systems.

-RCD: The RCD will ensure that the power supply is automatically cut to all of the circuits protected by the device if ground leakage is detected.
-In North America, these devices are known as ground fault circuit interrupters (GFCI).
+RCD: The RCD (GFCI in North America) will ensure that the power supply is automatically cut to all of the circuits protected by the device if ground leakage or a short circuit is detected.
+It's an essential safety component and required by regulations worldwide.
+Read more about electrical system grounding here.

 shore power inlet to consumer unit